FHantke/brave-browser-wiki/PR-Builder-overview.md

 Each of these is setup in Jenkins as a multibranch pipeline.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.
 Forks are ignored.
 When a new build starts it will cancel the previously running ones, unless it gets aborted for the following reasons:
 - `CI/skip` label present
 - build started from `brave-browser` PR when a matching `brave-core` PR or branch exists (build should be started from there to correctly report status on both PRs)
-- version mismatch in `package.json` across the 2 repos

 Extra skipping is available per platform using the `CI/skip-android`, `CI/skip-ios`, `CI/skip-linux`, `CI/skip-macos`, `CI/skip-windows` labels.
 They are recommended just to save time and resources during development, before merge please take them out and re-run build (unless agreed otherwise with reviewer or uplift approvers).